grafana/loki/docs/sources/setup/upgrade/_index.md

 #### Deprecated configuration options are removed

 1. Removed already deprecated `store.max-look-back-period` CLI flag and the corresponding YAML settings.
-Use.
 Use `querier.max-query-lookback` config instead.
 1. Removes already deprecated `-querier.engine.timeout` CLI flag and the corresponding YAML setting.
 1. Also removes the `query_timeout` from the querier YAML section.
 Instead of configuring `query_timeout` under `querier`, you now configure it in [Limits Config](/docs/loki/latest/configuration/#limits_config).
 1. `s3.sse-encryption` is removed.
 AWS now defaults encryption of all buckets to SSE-S3.
 Use `sse.type` to set SSE type.